 If you plan to take out a mortgage on a home, you will be required to pay for homeowner’s insurance.
 Even if you don’t have a mortgage, buying insurance is a smart idea.
 Your insurance premium will be added to your monthly mortgage cost.

 Since you are a responsible citizen, you will be required to pay property taxes on your home.
 You can complain about this tax all you want, but we all want great schools in our neighborhoods, smooth roads to drive on, and a firefighter to show up if our house catches on fire.
 Property taxes help pay for these services.

 Although this list is meant to inform you regarding the costs associated with owning a house, it could have overwhelmed you.
 If you are in the process of buying your first home, pause for a moment, and take a deep breath.

 You may not enjoy as much flexibility in your spending as you did when you rented, but you will learn to adjust your habits.
 You may find that as a homeowner, you are not able to eat out as much as you used to because you have to pay for someone to remove the moles out of your yard.
 That’s ok.
 You have a large, beautiful kitchen now, so you will find that you are more excited about cooking meals at home.

 While you may not enjoy some of the responsibility that comes with home ownership, know that you will be building up equity in your home over time.
 At some point, you may pay off your mortgage, and then you will be able to cash in on your real estate investment.
 After 30 years, all most renters have is a lot of monthly receipts from their landlords.

 If you are feeling overwhelmed with the financial ramifications of buying your own home, reach out to a Clever Partner Agent in your area.
-You could qualify for a home buyer rebate.
-Available in 40 states, this rebate can be used to help pay for closing costs, add to your down payment, or buy points so you can have a better interest rate on your loan.
+You could qualify for Clever Cash Back.
+Available in 41 states, we pay eligible buyers 0.5% of their purchase price back after closing on a home for more than $150,000.